How to Configure WordPress to Send Emails Using SMTP

 - Use the plugin’s test mail feature to check whether the SMTP server works with your WordPress site.
 Head over to Test Mail, enter the recipient’s email address and the message, then click Send Test Email.

-- If the test is successful, you will see this confirmation message:
+- If the test was successful, you will see a confirmation message and you should recieve the email message in your inbox:

 While WordPress isn’t an ideal platform to send emails, you can easily remedy that by configuring an SMTP server.
 The server helps the emails sent from WordPress get past the spam test that most email services use these days.
 Thus, your emails will less likely get lost on the way.